janklimo/klimo.io/content/shopify-apps/robin-pro-image-gallery.md

 Robins are fast, nimble creatures, delighting people with their beauty.
 I've developed Robin PRO from the ground up around these principles.

-Robin illustration has been kindly provided by the amazing <a href="http://stephaniefizercoleman.com/" target="_blank">Stephanie Fizer Coleman</a>.
+Robin illustration has been kindly provided by the amazing <a href="http://stephaniefizercoleman.com/" target="_blank" rel="noopener">Stephanie Fizer Coleman</a>.

 {{< code-brackets >}}